anniezh12/hiring-engineers/answers.md

 ![vm](images/oracle-vm/vb-select-location.png)

- I selected the `browser icon` and then selected the file shown in the following image.
+7. I selected the `browser icon` and then selected the file shown in the following image.

  ![virtual-optical-disk-option](images/oracle-vm/virtual-optical-disk-option.png)

-After selecting the file, I hit `start`.
+8. After selecting the file, I hit `start`.

  ![virtual optical ](images/oracle-vm/vo-disk-start.png)

-7. Finally the virtual box `test` was created with a welcome message ( Note: Since I was using Virtual Manager before creating this virtual box, I didn't have to install `ubuntu` at this time).
+9. Finally the virtual box `test` was created with a welcome message ( Note: Since I was using Virtual Manager before creating this virtual box, I didn't have to install `ubuntu` this time).

  ![Welcome ](images/oracle-vm/welcome.png)

-8. The following image shows virtual box `test` running.
+10. The following image shows the virtual box, `test`, running.

 ![virtual box test ](images/oracle-vm/vb-test.png)

-9. I could now select the terminal and start working in it.
+11. I could now select the terminal and start working in it.

 ![selecting terminall ](images/oracle-vm/selecting-terminal.png)

-10. The following image shows the `Command Line Interface/terminal`
+12. The following image shows the `Command Line Interface/terminal`.

 ![terminal ](images/oracle-vm/terminal.png)

-11. At this point my system had nothing installed.
-I planned to work in Ruby, Rails and Atom (text editor) so I will install them using `sudo apt-get install name-of-software`
+13. At this point, my system had nothing installed.
+I planned to work in Ruby, Rails and Atom (text editor) so the next step was to install these software using the terminal command `$ sudo apt-get install name-of-software`.

 ![checks for softwares](images/oracle-vm/checks-for-softwares.png)

->The easiest way to check if a system has a language installed is to use software -v command (where v stands for version)
+>Tip: The easiest way to check if a system has a perticular program installed is to use ** $ software -v** command (where v stands for version)

-12. I tried to install ruby by using `$ sudo apt-get install ruby`, it didn't install `Ruby` instead a system update was suggested.
-I then updated the system by `$ sudo apt-get update`.
+14. I tried to install ruby by using `$ sudo apt-get install ruby`, it didn't install `Ruby` instead a system update was suggested.
+I then updated the system by `$ sudo apt-get update`, which started the update process.
-Once system updated I installed ruby with no difficulty using `$ sudo apt-get install ruby`.
+Once the system updated, I installed ruby with no difficulty using `$ sudo apt-get install ruby`.

 ![Ruby installed ](images/oracle-vm/ruby-installed.png)